Frequently Asked Questions

 With the new carts all households will receive a kitchen container for daily collection of kitchen scraps, a supply of compostable bags and information on curbside cart placement and recycling tips.

 If you are building an enclosure for your new carts, or are making space for them, here are the dimensions:

-If the cart sizes you received are not to your satisfaction, they can be exchanged for different sizes for three months once the program starts.
-After the three months, a cart exchange administrative fee of $30 will be applied.
+If the cart sizes received are not to your satisfaction, they can be exchanged for different sizes.
+A cart exchange administrative fee of $30 will be applied.

 No. Old cans and containers will not work with our new automated collection service.
 The standardized carts provided are compatible with collection vehicles equipped with mechanical arms that lift and empty carts.